jwodder/pyrepo/README.rst

     pyrepo [<global-options>] mkgithub [<options>]

-Create a new GitHub repository for the project, set the repository's topics to the project's keywords plus "python", and push the ``master`` branch to the repository.
+Create a new GitHub repository for the project, set the repository's description to the project's short description, set the repository's topics to the project's keywords plus "python", set the local repository's ``origin`` remote to point to the GitHub repository, and push the ``master`` branch to the repository.